-Since the seminary considers the academic advising process an integral part of each student's program, faculty advisers are available to assist students as they select courses each semester.
+Since the seminary considers the academic advising process an integral part of each student's program. faculty advisers are available to assist students as they select courses each semester.
 Faculty play an important role in the advising process and help students not only in planning a satisfactory program of study, but also by providing spiritual and vocational counsel.
 Students are encouraged to meet regularly with their adviser.
 All degree students are assigned a faculty adviser from a department appropriate to their program, track, or concentration.
 Advising is also available through the Registrar's Office.
-Personal assessment and career guidance are also available for students enrolled in Spiritual Formation groups which meet weekly throughout the semester.
+Extension students should consult the Registrar's Office for program advising.
+Personal assessment and career guidance are available for students enrolled in Spiritual Formation groups which meet weekly throughout the semester.